CalinNavadaru/freeCodeCamp-Daily-Challenges-Solutions-Python3/README.md

 - Feel free to study and learn from the code.

 ## Note
-- These are my personal solutions for learning purposes.
+- These are my personal solutions for learning and practicing the Python3 language.